Klump3n/fem-gl/README.md

 # fem-gl-backend
-The data mangling side of fem-gl
+The data mangling side of fem-gl.
+Use anaconda and python3.